• Content Type

 View bio

-Stacie Hoffman
+Stacie Hoffmann

-Stacie Hoffman
+Stacie Hoffmann

-Head of Department - Data Science & AI, National Physical Laboratory
+Head of Department, Data Science & AI, National Physical Laboratory

 Stacie is the Head of Strategic Growth and Department for Data Science and AI at the National Physical Laboratory.
 With over a decade of experience, she is an internationally recognised expert on the intersection of technology and policy, specialising in the technical standardisation of critical and